 The flagship National Capital Region annual seminar series is the Science, Technology, Innovation and Policy Leadership Series.
-The series features external, high-level science and technology and policy leaders from industry, government or academia, and provides opportunities for Virginia Tech faculty, students, researchers and partners to gain perspectives on advances and future challenges in key areas of interest in the NCR -- such as information technology, health care/life sciences, energy/sustainability, resiliency, security, infrastructure, innovation, policy, and planning.
+The series features external, high-level science and technology and policy leaders from industry, government or academia, and provides opportunities for Virginia Tech faculty, students, researchers and partners to gain perspectives on advances and future challenges in key areas of interest in the DC area -- such as information technology, health care/life sciences, energy/sustainability, resiliency, security, infrastructure, innovation, policy, and planning.

 The majority of the seminars take place in the Virginia Tech Research Center — Arlington (VTRC-A) Executive Briefing Center, however, there are also opportunities to hold these at other sites around the region.